 The State of Missouri requires all teaching assistants who do not have English as their native language to pass an oral English examination documenting that they are ready for teaching at the level of instruction required for the assignment.
 The Languages and Cultures department administers the test.

-Graduate students may hold one of three academic appointments: Graduate Teaching Assistant, Graduate Research Assistant, or Graduate Instructor.
+Graduate students may hold one of three academic appointments: Graduate Teaching Assistant (GTA), Graduate Research Assistant (GRA), or Graduate Assistant (GA).
 The Graduate Assistant title is newly established and is used for graduate students working in non-academic areas but with duties relevant to their degree program.
-You may apply for Graduate Teaching Assistantships or Graduate Research Assistantships using the Application for Teaching Assistantship or Research Assistantship form.
+You may apply for Graduate Assistantships using the Graduate School Assistantship Application form.

 Departments are responsible for GAs' stipends.
 They may differentiate the stipends by the student's status (e.g. master's, doctoral, first year, or experienced), position, and the hours of work required by the assistantship.